Twins, Wolves, Wild postpone games following police shooting

-MINNEAPOLIS (AP) — The Minnesota Twins, Minnesota Wild and Minnesota Timberwolves postponed games scheduled for Monday because of safety concerns following the fatal police shooting of a Black man and the potential for unrest in the area.
+MINNEAPOLIS (AP) — The Minnesota Twins, Wild and Timberwolves all postponed games scheduled for Monday because of safety concerns following the fatal police shooting of a Black man and the potential for unrest in the area.

-Major League Baseball's Twins and Boston Red Sox were scheduled to begin a four-game series Monday afternoon at Target Field.
-The Twins said their decision was made in consultation with Major League Baseball and state and local officials “out of respect for the tragic events that occurred yesterday.”
+Major League Baseball's Twins and Boston Red Sox were scheduled to begin a four-game series on Monday afternoon at Target Field.
+The Twins said their decision was made in consultation with MLB and state and local officials “out of respect for the tragic events that occurred yesterday.”
 There was no word yet about rescheduling or the status of games set for Tuesday, Wednesday and Thursday.

+“We came to the conclusion that the right thing to do was for us to not play today, rooted in respect for the Wright family but also rooted in our mind in the safety of all of those involved in today’s game,” Twins president Dave St. Peter said.

 The NBA also announced that Monday night's scheduled game between the Timberwolves and Brooklyn Nets was postponed “in light of the tragic events in the Minneapolis area.”